lightward/mechanic-tasks/docs/tag-products-by-their-price-ranges/README.md

 Tags: Auto-Tag, Price, Products

 Some themes (like Mogo!) support browsing products by price range.
 Under the hood, this functionality is powered by tags that look like "rprice-1-100".
 This task watches for new and updated products, making sure that the product range tags stay in sync with prices available for each product.
-And, if you run the task manually, it'll update the tags for all products in your shop.

 * View in the task library: [tasks.mechanic.dev/tag-products-by-their-price-ranges](https://tasks.mechanic.dev/tag-products-by-their-price-ranges)
 * Task JSON, for direct import: [task.json](../../tasks/tag-products-by-their-price-ranges.json)